BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson06.md

 {% include definitionCallout.html
 	title="ENCRYPTION"
-	body="Scrambling data so that only entities with access to the keys will be able to decipher the message."
+	bodyText="Scrambling data so that only entities with access to the keys will be able to decipher the message."
 %}

-<div class="blueTitleNote"><b>SIGNING</b>
+{% include definitionCallout.html
+	title="SIGNING"
-Taking data and producing from it a “signature,” another piece of data, that could have only have come from the entity controlling a certain private key.</div>
+	bodyText="Taking data and producing from it a “signature,” another piece of data, that could have only have come from the entity controlling a certain private key."

-<div class="blueTitleNote"><b>HASHING</b>
+%}

+{% include definitionCallout.html
+	title="HASHING"
-Creating a unique identifier for a specific piece of data.</div>
+	bodyText="Creating a unique identifier for a specific piece of data."
+%}

 {% include imageWithCaption.html